nats-io/nats-site/content/blog/multi-cluster-consistency-models.md

 ```

 # What if you still want global ordering?
-You can use a stretch cluster to home a 'master' stream and have the local read streams mirror that stream.
-The write streams remain the same and that master stream sources from them.
-Compared to simply having the stream located in the stretch cluster and the read streams mirroring it, and having the client applications just publish directly to the stretched stream, this provides lower 'write' latency (the high availability remains the same either way) but does take away the 'compare-and-set' functionality (e.g. the KV Update operation) that you still retain when writing directly to the stretched stream.
+If you want to retain the ability to handle client writes locally and yet still want global ordering of the messages, you can use a stretch cluster to home an 'ordering' stream and have the local read streams mirror that stream.
+The write streams remain the same and that 'ordering' stream sources from them.
+Compared to simply having the stream located in the stretch cluster and the read streams mirroring it, and having the client applications just publish directly to the stretched stream, this provides lower 'write' latency and higher availability but does take away the 'compare-and-set' functionality (e.g. the KV Update operation) that you still retain when writing directly to the stretched stream.

 # Conclusion
 When it comes to multi-region/cloud/site/etc... active-active consistent 'global' deployments, NATS JetStream not only has all of the needed functionality built-in but also has extensive flexibility when it comes to replication, mirroring, sourcing, and generally creating local consistent copies of the data including the ability to have (on a per-stream basis) the choice between immediate or eventual global consistency.
 And leveraging some of the new features of 2.10, you can make eventually consistent globally distributed streams in a manner that is completely transparent to the client applications, such that the client application doesn't even need to know (e.g. need to be configured with a region name) which region it is deployed in, and yes still have both reading from, and writing to, the stream handled by the local regional NATS servers (thereby with low latency).

 When it comes to global distributed immediate or eventual data consistency with JetStream you can indeed have your cake and eat it too!

+# About the Author
+[Jean-Noël Moyne](https://www.linkedin.com/in/jean-noel-moyne/) is the field CTO of [Synadia](synadia.com) and has been using and designing distributed systems for messaging, streaming and data storage, protocols and networks since the days of 10 Mb/s coaxial Ethernet and external transceivers.